Use alternative DNS servers

 Use wireshark to check for leaks

-Start capturing on the active interface and connect to the VPN.
+Start capturing on eth0 and connect to the VPN.

 After capturing either a fixed number of packets, or an amount of data or for a specific time period, go to //Statistics -> Endpoints//